dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 <h3>Final Thoughts</h3>

-Whether you have a Wordpress blog, an ecommerce site, or a company page, what can you do to reduce that page weight?
+Whether you have a Wordpress blog, an eCommerce site, or a company page, what can you do to reduce that page weight?
 Can you simplify your UI to reduce the need for so many custom fonts and images?
 How can you improve SEO to make it easier for users to find what they need, improving both user experience and environmental impact?
 The more we embed these values into what we build for the web, the closer we will be to creating a more sustainable web for the future.

-If you're interested in taking a look at the code behind this site, checkout my <a href="https://github.com/dsubject/my-gatsby-blog" target="_blank">public repo</a> on Github.
+If you're interested in taking a look at the code behind this site, check out my <a href="https://github.com/dsubject/my-gatsby-blog" target="_blank">public repo</a> on Github.